William Emmett Dever: Aldermanic career

 In 1907, Dever ran to fill the vacancy on the Superior Court of Cook County left after Judge Joseph E. Gary's death in office.
 This election was to a partial term of four years.
 With Dunne's support, he received the Democratic nomination.
-Dever tied his candidacy to Busse's reelection effort in the coinciding mayoral election and to the municipal ownership/traction issue.
+Dever tied his candidacy to Dunne's re-election effort in the coinciding mayoral election and to the municipal ownership/traction issue.
 His Republican opponent was William H. McSurely.
 McSurely refused to take a stance on the traction issue, due to the fact that the court might soon review the Settlement Ordinances.
 Dever lost by a margin of roughly 13,000 of the nearly 340,000 votes cast, a result mirroring that of the coinciding mayoral race.

 In the spring of 1908, Dever ran a spirited race against seven candidates in the Democratic primary for Cook County state's attorney.
 He was supported by the Dunne wing of the party.
 Dever's key opponents were Sullivan wing candidate J.J.
 Kern (former State's Attorney) and Harrison wing candidate Maclay Hoyne.
 Kern won the primary with 28% of the vote, defeating Dever (who came second) by several thousand votes.

 During Dever's 1910 aldermanic reelection campaign, Stanley H. Kunz, political boss of the neighboring Sixteenth Ward and Chicago's most prominent Polish American politician, slated prominent Polish American lawyer Stanley Walkowiak to primary Dever in an effort to expand Polish American political influence in the city.
 Dever narrowly won this primary.
 After this, Kunz initially attempted to get the Republicans to replace their nominee, C.J.
 Ryberg, with a Polish American colleague of his, before instead deciding to have Walkowiak run as an independent.
-Dever was backed by Carter Harrison Jr., Edward F. Dunne, J. Hamilton Lewis, John Traeger, Joseph Le Buy (president of the Polish Businessmen's Democratic Club), the Chicago Commons caucus, and the Municipal Voters League.
+Dever was backed by Carter Harrison IV, Edward F. Dunne, J. Hamilton Lewis, John Traeger, Joseph Le Buy (president of the Polish Businessmen's Democratic Club), the Chicago Commons caucus, and the Municipal Voters League.
 Dever won with 2,692 votes (44%) to Walkowiak's 1,886 (31%) and Ryberg's 1,483 (25%).